Learn the leadership, communication, critical thinking, research, and interpersonal skills that will help you in your career.

 This course consists of a study of industrial/organizational psychology and its application in solving organizational problems and challenges.
 The course includes a balance between research, theory and application.
 Topics include developing psychologically healthy and productive workplaces, addressing contemporary organizational challenges, and best practices related to employee management and development.
 Upon completing this course students should be able to understand and explain industrial/organizational psychology applications in helping organizations fulfill their missions and objectives.

-The course emphasizes the relationships among science, ethics, and technology, and the understanding of their roles in the global community.
+The course provides an exploration of the relationships between science, ethics, and technology, and the understanding of their roles in the global community.
 Students will understand and apply cyber law to the global marketplace as well as provide examples of Internet business models and how they are impacted by patent law.
+Students will gain a detailed understanding of the relationship that exists between technology and ethics from a business perspective.
+Prerequisite: ITS310

 The course aims to provide a foundation for relevant quantitative and qualitative analysis in the social sciences.
 Students will also gain an understanding of overarching historical aspects and related theories within the various disciplines of social science.
 Students will develop skills leading to the application of theories to investigate and solve problems in the social sciences.
 Students will be able to analyze various ethical and cultural social issues in multiple contexts.